EdwardMan917/matic-docs/docs/edge/faq/Validators.md

 ## Is the minimum staking amount configurable for PoS Edge?

-The minimum staking amount by is `1 ETH` by default, and it’s not configurable.
-However, there is a workaround: you can manually edit the `validator_treshold` value and compile a staking contract.
+The minimum staking amount by default is `1 ETH`, and it’s not configurable.

 ## Why the JSON RPC commands `eth_getBlockByNumber` and `eth_getBlockByHash` don't return the miner's address?